Janssena/DeepCompartmentModels.jl/README.md

 julia> Pkg.add("DeepCompartmentModels")
 ```

-#### Fitting a model
+### Fitting a model

 Deep compartment models consist of a neural network and a system of differential
 equations.
 [Lux](https://lux.csail.mit.edu/stable/) is a machine learning
 library that aids in definiting complex neural network architectures.
+It is
+automatically loaded in the REPL session after running
+`using DeepCompartmentModels`, so you can direclty make use of functions like
+`Lux.Chain` and `Lux.Dense`.

 ```julia
 import Optimisers